Lean startup methodology

 Eric Ries, Startup Lessons Learned

-Important idea of efficiency in Lean Startup is and Learn as Fast as You Can.
+Important idea of efficiency in Lean Startup is: Learn as fast as you can.
 If learning is the essential unit of progress for start-ups, any effort that is not absolutely necessary for learning what customers want should be eliminated.
-This is done by building a minimum viable product — or MVP.
+This is done by building a minimum viable product - or MVP.
 Its goal is to test fundamental business hypotheses.

 Split testing